discdiver/background-tasks/progressive-guide/README.md

 You can see the task run in the UI (when the task run page is implemented - coming soon!).
 If you're using a self-hosted Prefect Server instance, you can also see the task runs in the database.

 If yo want to inspect the SQLite database, use your favorite interface.
 We show how to use *DB Browser for SQLite* below.

 Download it [here](https://sqlitebrowser.org/dl/), if needed.
 Install it and open it.

 Click *Connect*.
 Then navigate to your SQLite DB file.
 It will be in the `~/.prefect` directory by default.

 Head to the `task_run` table and you should see all your task runs there.
 You can scroll down to see your most recent task runs or filter for them.

 Hit the refresh button for updates, if needed.

 ## Example 2: Start a task server and run tasks in the background

 In this example, we'll start a task server and run tasks in the background.

-Use your setup from Example 1.

 Step 1: Create the task and task server in the file `task_server.py`